This topic describes how to configure Airflow to secure your webserver.

 airflow users create to create accounts, or do that in the UI.

-Since Airflow 2.0, the default UI is the Flask App Builder RBAC.
+Since the Airflow 2.0, the default UI is the Flask App Builder RBAC.
 A

 webserver_config.py configuration file